 - Lucas Black, Nathalie Kelley, Sung Kang, Bow Wow, Brian Tee, Vin Diesel

 - Release Date

-Instead of blockheaded oil-jockeys and undercover cops, the story follows white trash troublemaking teenager Sean Boswell (Lucas Black) on a mommy-mandatory trip to Tokyo.
-There Sean’s estranged father is supposed to make sure he doesn’t get into trouble racing cars.
-Inevitably, Sean does race cars, he does get into trouble, and so his rebelliousness is therefore equated with coolness, which gearheads can no doubt identify with…
+Instead of blockheaded oil jockeys and undercover cops, the story follows troublemaking teenager Sean Boswell (Lucas Black) on a trip to Tokyo.
+There, Sean’s estranged father is supposed to make sure he doesn’t get into trouble racing cars.
+Inevitably, Sean does race cars, he does get into trouble, and so his rebelliousness is equated with coolness, with which gearheads can no doubt identify.

-In the movie, an “actor” called Bow Wow plays a character named Twinkie.
+In the movie, an actor called Bow Wow plays a character named Twinkie.
 (There’s no punchline needed.
-That’s funny enough by itself.)
+That fact is funny enough by itself.)
 Twinkie befriends Sean and introduces him to all the people in Tokyo who can understand his thick southern drawl.
 Thankfully, some of those same folks share Sean’s passion for racing cars.
-He learns the art of drifting, which is not the talent of looking spacey and confused, a gift Sean has incredible aptitude for.
+He learns the art of drifting, which is not the talent of looking spacey and confused, a gift Sean has an incredible aptitude for.
 Drifting involves oversteering a car, causing a controlled swerve.
 Think hydroplaning without the hydro.
 Drift races take place on mountain roads and in parking garages, and the drift itself is almost always depicted in slow motion.